APS Global Collaboration on COVID-19

 Working Group on the Biology and Psychology of COVID-19

-This group will explore the biology and psychology of infection and how these systems interact.
-Topics may include the short and long-term psychological effects of infection and what we’ve learned about brain biology from treating COVID-19 patients.
+Exploring the biology and psychology of infection and how these systems interact, including the short and long-term psychological effects of infection and what we’ve learned about brain biology from treating COVID-19 patients.

 - Leader: Kavita Vedhara – University of Nottingham, UK